plasticityai/coldbrew/README.md

 ## Contributing
 The main repository for this project can be found on [GitLab](https://gitlab.com/Plasticity/coldbrew).
 The [GitHub repository](https://github.com/plasticityai/coldbrew) is only a mirror.
 Pull requests for more tests, better error-checking, bug fixes, performance improvements, or documentation or adding additional utilties / functionalities are welcome on [GitLab](https://gitlab.com/Plasticity/coldbrew).

 **Please note**: This library is being actively maintained as we use it.
 However, due to the nature of compiling a whole other language's interpreter into JavaScript using a tool like Emscripten, certain things might not work or be accessible due to Emscripten's limitations.
 If you want to contribute a PR to fix something, please feel free to, but if we have no need for whatever happens to be broken we will likely not fix or provide support for those issues ourselves.
-If it is simply a matter of exposing a library / function that wasn't exposed or another simple change, open an issue or PR and we'll see if we can add support.
+If it is simply a matter of exposing a library / function that wasn't exposed or another simple change, open an issue or PR and we'll see if we can do our best to add support.

 You can contact us at [opensource@plasticity.ai](mailto:opensource@plasticity.ai).